rust-lang/blog.rust-lang.org/posts/inside-rust/2022-04-13-imposter-syndrome.md

 In reality, we're all specialists within the Rust project.
 We all have areas where we have deep expertise and other large areas where we only have the vaguest idea of how things work.
-Niko still comes to me to ask questions about error handling.
+[Niko](https://github.com/nikomatsakis), one of the lang team co-leads, former compiler team lead and core team alumni, still comes to me to ask questions about error handling.
 I frequently need to tell my fellow contributors that I have no idea what the acronyms they're using mean[^3].
 But this doesn't mean we don't deserve our positions within the project.
 We don't expect every contributor know everything, to be perfect, or to make no mistakes.
-The only thing we expect from our contributors is the ability to collaborate effectively with others and the ability to learn and grow over time.
+The only thing we expect from our contributors is the ability to collaborate effectively with others and a willingness to learn and grow over time.

 The thing that makes the Rust project as good as it is isn't a couple of prolific contributors lifting mountains by themselves, it's everyone working together that brought us to where we are today.
 We all make mistakes.
 The project has layer[^4] after layer[^5] of safeguards to make sure we have a chance to catch and fix them before they affect our users.
 These incidents are unavoidable, expected, and honestly fine!
+This is the most fundamental philosophy of both the Rust language and the Rust project: we don't think it's sufficient to build robust systems by only including people who don't make mistakes; we think it's better to provide tooling and process to catch and prevent mistakes.
+It isn't an accident that our motto is "A language empowering everyone to build reliable and efficient software."
 We want people to feel empowered to make changes they're not 100% confident in, to make mistakes, to learn, and to grow within the Rust project.
 This is how all of us got to where we are today!

 So, if you look up to people within the Rust project, if the work we do here interests you, if you have always wanted to contribute, and _especially_ if you